Ending2015a/MorphyKnot/README.md

 }
 ```

-In your vertex shader, you can get the `instanceID` that has already defined by the [built-in structure type `appdata_full`](https://github.com/TwoTailsGames/Unity-Built-in-Shaders/blob/master/CGIncludes/UnityCG.cginc#L82) when GPU instancing is ON.
-You can also perform some additional computations pre-particle here, and assign the results to a custom structure `Input`.
-This structure `Input` will then be passed to Surface shader.
+In your vertex shader, you can access the `instanceID` pre-defined in the [built-in structure type `appdata_full`](https://github.com/TwoTailsGames/Unity-Built-in-Shaders/blob/master/CGIncludes/UnityCG.cginc#L82) in instancing ON block, and perform some additional pre-particle computations here.
+Then assign the results to a custom structure `Input`.
+This structure `Input` will be passed to Surface shader.
 ```hlsl
 struct Input
 {